It’s easy to feel like one can person can’t make a difference. The world has so many big problems, and they often seem impossible to solve.

 So when we started 80,000 Hours with the aim of helping people do good with their careers, one of the first questions we asked was “How much difference can one person really make?”

 We learned that while many common ways to do good, such as becoming a doctor, have less impact than you might first think, others have allowed certain people to achieve an extraordinary impact.

 In other words, one person can make a difference, but you might have to do something a little unconventional.

 In this article, we start by estimating how much good you could do by becoming a doctor, then we share some stories of the highest-impact people in history, and what they mean for your career.

 Table of Contents

-Using a standard conversion rate of 30 extra years of healthy life to one “life saved”, that’s equivalent to 4 lives saved.
-There’s no doubting that this is a significant impact, however it’s less impact than many people expect doctors to have.
+Using a standard conversion rate (used by the World Bank among other institutions) of 30 extra years of healthy life to one “life saved,” 140 years of healthy life is equivalent to 5 lives saved.
+This is clearly a significant impact, however it’s less of an impact than many people expect doctors to have.

 Who has had more impact?
 Examples from medical research

 Despite this uninspiring statistic about the average number of lives a doctor saves, some doctors have had much more impact than this.
 Let’s look at some examples of high-impact careers to see what we might learn.

 In 1968, while working in a refugee camp on the border of Bangladesh and Burma, Dr. David Nalin discovered a breakthrough treatment for patients suffering from diarrhea.
 He realised that giving patients water mixed with the right concentration of salt and sugar would rehydrate them at the same rate at which they lost water.
 This prevented death from dehydration much more cheaply than did the conventional treatment of using an intravenous drip.